AP VoteCast: Pennsylvania voters sour on state of nation

 ON THE ISSUES

-The coronavirus pandemic was top of mind for many voters in Pennsylvania.
-Forty-two percent said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with 28% saying it ranked at the top.
+Voters also considered the economy a major issue, with about 3 in 10 saying it ranked at the top.
+Pennsylvania’s unemployment rate is 8.1%, half the state's four-decade record high of 16% recorded earlier this year but higher than the national rate.

-Eight percent named health care, 7% named racism and 4% named law enforcement.
+Nearly 1 in 10 named health care, nearly 1 in 10 named racism and less than 1 in 10 named law enforcement.

 Marjorie Mulvey said she voted for Trump because she admires everything he has done for the country and the stand that Republicans have taken against abortion.

-“We’ve been praying a lot,” says the 91-year-old from Harmony, Pennsylvania.
+“We’ve been praying a lot,” said the 91-year-old from Harmony, Pennsylvania.
 “We’ve been committing it to the Lord.
 God is the one that puts our leaders up or down.”

 NATIONAL ECONOMY

 Voters were more negative than positive in their assessments of the nation’s economy.
-Overall, 42% described economic conditions in the U.S. as excellent or good, and 58% called them not so good or poor.
+Overall, 4 in 10 described economic conditions in the U.S. as excellent or good, and nearly 6 in 10 called them not so good or poor.

 Trump has seized upon Biden’s comments in a presidential debate that the former vice president wants to phase out fossil fuels, a possible hit to natural gas companies in the state.
 Trump has also said that the damage to lives and livelihoods from strict lockdowns to stop the virus are more damaging than the virus itself.